stephanielluis/main/README.md

 ## Work in Progress

-“Employment Insurance Changes and Job Quality”, with Brian McCall and Yu Chen.
+“Employment Insurance Changes and Job Quality", with Brian McCall and Yu Chen<br />
-“Family-Friendly Policies and Absenteeism”, with Catherine Haeck "
+“Family-Friendly Policies and Absenteeism”, with Catherine Haeck<br /> "Measuring the Value and Quality of Jobs", with Matt Doyle<br />
-“Employment Insurance and Firm Employment Decisions”, with Brian McCall and Benoit Dostie "Ontario School Closures and Parental Labour Supply", with Mikal Skuterud
+“Employment Insurance and Firm Employment Decisions”, with Brian McCall and Benoit Dostie<br />
+"Ontario School Closures and Parental Labour Supply", with Mikal Skuterud<br />